kernelci/lava-docker/README.md

 All boards which uses PXE, could be used with LAVA via grub.
 But you need to add a configuration in your DHCP server for that board.
 This configuration need tell to the PXE to get GRUB for the dispatcher TFTP.
-EXample for an upsquare and a dispatcher availlable at 192.168.66.1:
+Example for an upsquare and a dispatcher available at 192.168.66.1:
 ```
   	host upsquare {
 		hardware ethernet 00:07:32:54:41:bb;